sasalatart/on-this-day/README.md

 - `server`: Backend GraphQL logic
 - `client`: Frontend GraphQL + React app
-- `scraper`: Scraps seed data from Wikipedia
+- `scraper`: Scrapes data from Wikipedia
 - `shared`: Shared code for all packages, such as validations
 - `eslint-config`: Base eslint config for the whole project